7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 Look at online manuals or look at what other platforms have to offer to better decide what you need your tools to do.
 The tool you operate to develop microlearning videos will be determined by your videos’ format – live videos or animations.

 For example, you can utilize screen-casting applications like Camtasia, Recordit, and Snagit to capture your computer screen while adding a voiceover for microlearning videos.
-Take advantage of programs like Vyond, Powtoon, and VideoScribe, as well as Adobe After Effects, if you want to incorporate aesthetically appealing animations.
+Take advantage of softwares like Vyond, VideoScribe, Adobe After Effects, etc., to incorporate aesthetically appealing animations.

 7. Create an Action Plan